Essential terms and explanations for AI governance

 Definition

-A field of AI that uses machine learning models trained on large data sets to create new content, such as written text, code, images, music, simulations and videos.
-These models are capable of generating novel outputs based on input data or user prompts.
+A field of AI that uses deep learning trained on large datasets to create content, such as written text, code, images, music, simulations and videos, in response to user prompts.
+Unlike discriminative models, generative AI makes predictions on existing data rather than new data.

 Definition

-A type of algorithm that makes the optimal choice to achieve an immediate objective at a particular step or decision point, based on the available information and without regard for the longer-term optimal solution.
+A type of algorithm that makes the optimal choice to achieve an immediate objective at a particular step or decision point based on the available information and without regard for the long-term optimal solution.

 Definition